tc39/notes/es7/2016-09/sept-28.md

 YK: approach, get as close to the spec as possible, and come back to the committee with concrete points that need to be fixed.

-BF: [Hoistable fix slide]
+BFS: [Hoistable fix slide]

 ![](https://i.gyazo.com/5f8b121af6cf3742ea6d81e0f1f6ac64.png)

-BF: you currently have access to calling the functions defined in a module even if you never evaluate it at all.
+BFS: you currently have access to calling the functions defined in a module even if you never evaluate it at all.
 In this proposal, that behavior would be removed, and you'd only get the functions if you really do it.

 AWB: introducing new hypothetical API, need to define its semantics